Alamelumangai17/Pacman-Game/README.md

-# Pacman-Game
+## Pacman-Game
+The provided HTML document appears to be a web page that simulates a game involving Pacman-like characters

-Steps to run the code:
+Steps to run the project:

 step 1.
 HTML Structure:
    - The HTML file includes a basic structure with a <head> section defining the character set, viewport settings, and title.